evangelosmeklis/theaihomepage/README.md

 1. Push your code to GitHub
 2. Import the project in [Vercel](https://vercel.com)
-3. Deploy with one click
+3. Deploy with one click - no environment variables needed!

+> ✅ **Note**: This app uses Reddit's RSS feeds which don't require authentication and work seamlessly on Vercel.

 ### Other Platforms